 The Board has adopted guidelines for remuneration of executive management in accordance with the Norwegian Public Limited Company Act section 6-16a.
 Salary and other remuneration of American Shipping Company's CEO are determined by the Board.
+The guidelines are prepared with the aim to contribute to the company's commercial strategy, long-term interests and financial viability.

-The Board's guidelines for remuneration of executive management will be made available as a separate appendix to the agenda for the annual general meeting and be subject to the shareholders' approval.
+The Board's guidelines for remuneration of executive management will be presented to the annual general meeting and be subject to the shareholders' approval every fourth year, as a minimum.
+The guidelines currently approved by the shareholders are available on the Company's website.